momar07005/EcommerceScrapper/README.md

   - Command to run the app : "dotnet run" inside WebUI folder

   After that app should be available at http://localhost:5002/

+  ⚡ : Give time to Angular app to be ready: sometimes the .net core api load before angular app is available